-The superintendent shared at LCAP public hearing held on June 6, 2022, the feedback provided by the committees and all stakeholders.
-The LCAP was board approved on June 9, 2022.
+The superintendent shared at LCAP public hearing held on June 5, 2023, the feedback provided by the committees and all stakeholders.
+There was no public input provided for the 23/24 LCAP.

+The LCAP was board approved on June 8, 2023.